 Little River Marina

 Across the street from the Blue Cat Lodge is Little River Marina.
-Many scenes from Ozark were filmed there, including the scene when Marty buys the old boat to store his money, where Ruth tries to invest in the marina, and the dock scene where the Langmore brothers die.
+This Ozark filming location is where several scenes were shot, including the scene when Marty buys the old boat to store his money, where Ruth tries to invest in the marina, and the dock scene where the Langmore brothers die.

 Stone Mountain Park

 Another awesome Ozark filming location to check out is the Missouri Belle casino riverboat located at Stone Mountain Park.
-This location will be featured prominently in Ozark season 3.
+This location is featured prominently in Ozark season 3.

 First, I went on a boating excursion with REI Boathouse.
 I hopped in a cool pedal kayak and set out to enjoy Stone Mountain Lake.
 As I rounded a corner, the casino boat came into view and I was shocked!